kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 Pros:
 - Allows the Pod to be scheduled again even before the API call completes, which could reduce end-to-end Pod startup latency.
-- Simplifies introducing new API calls to the kube-scheduler if the collision handling logic is configured correctly.
+- Simplifies introducing new API calls to the kube-scheduler assuming the collision handling logic is implemented correctly.

 Cons:
 - Requires implementing complex, advanced queueing logic.